smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M06_manage_local_users_and_groups/11_lab_manage_local_users_and_groups.md

 * Cleaning up users and groups responsibly

 > These are the **core building blocks** of identity and access management on Linux systems.

----

-✅ Let me know if you'd like:

-* 🧠 A matching quiz
-* 📥 Export in Markdown/PDF for GitHub or study
-* ⏭️ Next module: *Manage File Permissions and Ownership*

-You're mastering foundational system administration, Shahid — one command at a time 🔐👥🧑‍💻